paybygroup/slate/source/index.html.md

 Splitting type chosen by the organizer for how to divide the cost among group members.
 One of:
-- even_split Only compatible with total cost_type and means the Purchase amount is split evenly across each slot claimed.
+-`even_split` Only compatible with total cost_type and means the Purchase amount is split evenly across each slot claimed.
-- specified_per_person Only compatible with total cost_type and
-  means each member may pay a different amount.
+-`specified_per_person` Only compatible with total cost_type and means each member may pay a different amount.
-- fixed_per_person Only compatible with per_slot cost_type and means
+-`fixed_per_person` Only compatible with per_slot cost_type and means
   each group member pays a fixed amount per slot they claim.

 ##### »» max_slots
-The organizer-specified value for the maximum number of slots they will allow to be claimed.
+The organizer-specified value for the minimum number of slots they require to be claimed.
 It must be within the bounds allowed by the merchant.
+Only compatible with `even_split` and `fixed_per_person` split types.

 ##### »» min_slots
-The organizer-specified value for the minimum number of slots they require to be claimed.
+The organizer-specified value for the maximum number of slots they will allow to be claimed.
 It must be within the bounds allowed by the merchant.
+Only compatible with `even_split` and `fixed_per_person` split types.

+##### »» min_contribution
+Minimum required contribution from each group member.
+Only compatible with `specified_per_person` split type.

 > Example responses